Recently noticed a small chip or large crack on your car’s windshield?

 DIY Repair Vs Professional

 You may be aware that you can do the repair yourself if you wish so.
 There are many Do-It-Yourself (DIY) windscreen repair kits available.
 These methods try to replicate the resin injection method that is used by professionals.

-However the major difference comes in the quality of the tools and materials used.
-Also the training and expertise of industry professionals always beats that of individuals doing a repair the first time by themselves.
+However, the major difference comes in the quality of the tools and materials used.
+Also, the training and expertise of industry professionals always beat that of individuals doing a repair the first time by themselves.

 If you are unsure about any aspect of the DIY repair process, you should opt for an industry professional like Metro Auto Glass to do the job for you.